Optical-Quantum-Communication-Theory/openQKDsecurity/README.md

 	cvx_setup
 	```

 	to correctly set up CVX and let it automatically find available solvers (e.g. if one wants to use the additional Mosek SDP backend solver instead of the default SDPT3 backend SDP solver, one would have to first install Mosek with license, and add Mosek path to the MATLAB working path - alternatively, one can request CVX for an academic license which includes Mosek).
-Some of our protocols run better with Mosek then SDPT3.
+Some of our protocols run better with Mosek than SDPT3.

 After dependencies are installed, one can edit main.m, and select one of the presets which already contains a combination of protocol, channel, solver module, as well as the appropriate parameters and options.
 An example would be